The following are some of my personal considerations concerning presenting the four different purposes and functions of the four different Gospels.

 Hence, the acronym above where belief solidifies into confidence, both of which come from an examination of God’s word according to Romans 10:17.

-Confidence Based upon a Track Record
+Confidence that is Based upon a Track Record

 As you examine God’s Word, and you observed prophecies that were written within one testament, were fulfilled within another; you start to believe what it states.